 The Greater Sandusky Partnership was formed in 2021.
 The goal of the Greater Sandusky Partnership is to form a collective voice, which is business driven, to attain strong economic development in Erie County and increase the number of residents living in Erie County.
-Civista Bank donated \$100,000.00 to the e.
-Civista Charitable Foundation

-Greater Sandusky Partnership in January of 2022 and has committed to making additional \$100,000.00 donations in calendar years 2023 and 2024.
+Civista Bank donated \$100,000.00 to the Greater Sandusky Partnership in January of 2022, January of 2023 and has committed to making additional \$100,000.00 donations in calendar years 2024 2025 and 2026.